 Price Tracking: You can track products with Wikibuy and it will keep an eye on the pricing and send you notifications if you want so you can buy the product when the price is low.

 Wikibuy Credits: You can earn credits every time you shop and click the Wikibuys credit notification when you shop.
 The more credits you get – the more gift cards you can buy through their site.

 Augmented Reality App: One of their coolest features is on the iPhone app – it is an augmented reality function that will help you see how something will look in your home.
 This is only available on the app!

 An Example Of Wikibuy With Amazon

 If you are shopping on Amazon for example for a Canon EOS camera – you see it on Amazon for $2,899 – Wikibuy will search in the background and show you where you can find it cheaper.

-It also takes into account shipping and tax as well giving you a more realistic price comparison.
+It also takes offers costs with shipping and tax as well giving you a more realistic price comparison.

 In the screenshot below you can see the Wikibuy box right on the product page – this is because I set it up to show this way.
 By default you would not see the comparison until you get to the checkout page.
 I have noted how to change this setting below.

 But right away you can see I potentially have a savings of almost $450 by buying it somewhere else!